apache/spark/docs/configuration.md

   <td>
     A script for the driver to run to discover a particular resource type.
 This should write to STDOUT a JSON string in the format of the ResourceInformation class.
 This has a name and an array of addresses.
+For a client-submitted driver in Standalone, discovery script must assign different resource addresses to this driver comparing to workers' and other dirvers' when <code>spark.resources.coordinate.enable</code> is off.
   </td>
 </tr>
 <tr>